Police Department Brenham Texas

 Brenham-6Complaints filed on Brenham officers’ sexual harassment, illegal searches, privacy policy, official misconduct, and more!

-David Dudenhoeffer was traveling to a training class with a female officer.
-On the way to the training class, Dudenhoeffer exposed himself and said he had big balls and asked the female officer if she wanted to touch them.
+Officer Dudenhoeffer was traveling to a training class with a female officer.
+While on the way to the training class, Dudenhoeffer exposed himself and said he had big balls and asked the female officer if she wanted to touch them.

 Emil “Trey” Gully sexually harassed female officers for decades